Outdoor ProjectsProjects

 I was reading a post over at the Kreg Community site recently.
 There was a debate about whether to use 1″ thick lumber for a picnic table or 2″ lumber.
 Years ago, I had made a picnic table for my kids, but over the years it’s aged fairly hard.
 When I made that picnic table I chose to use 1″ lumber and I have regretted ever since.
 The thing about kids is they don’t actually sit at a picnic table.
 They prefer to jump up and down on them, or try to train the dog to chase them on it.
 Pretty much everything, but actually sit on them.
 Needless to say my 1″ decision wasn’t a very good one.
 The bench seat and the tabletop both sag quite a bit after you sit on them.

-I decided to make another picnic table, and I chose a project design from one of my all time favorite books.
+I decided to make another picnic table, and I chose a project design from one of my all time favorite woodworking books.
 The project is for a kids picnic table.
 This plan calls for using 1″ lumber as well, but I’ll be changing that to 2″.
 I had one other requirement on my new picnic table.
 The last time I did I made one I made it out of cedar and didn’t treat or protect the wood in way.
 This time I wanted to make one for the cheapest cost I possibly could, and this time I would paint it.

 Materials